Attention

 Introduction

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-Containers are also popular solutions to run the applications in the cloud environment.
+Containers are also a popular solution to run applications in the cloud environment.
 The main feature is the portability.
 Container images become Containers at run-time.

 Background